 Vocabulary is incredibly important for all areas of development.
-It affects our reading, writing, speaking, and listening abilities.
+It affects reading, writing, speaking, and listening skills development.

-However, just knowing a simple word definition doesn't truly represent complete knowledge of a vocabulary word.
-Let's find out what it takes!
+However, just knowing a definition of a word doesn’t truly represent complete knowledge of a vocabulary word.
+Let’s find out what it takes!

-A fancy schmancy term for all the words we know is lexicon.
-Thus, a person's lexicon is all the words he or she knows and can say.
+A fancy term for all the words we know is "lexicon.”
+Thus, a person’s lexicon is all the words he or she knows and can say.

 So, if a child knows a word and uses it and is part of his/her lexicon, then we can add it to his/her “vocabulary count?”
 Nope!

-For example, let’s take the word “brilliant”.
-A child may hear it once in a sentence, "the man is brilliant."
-The child remembers the word "brilliant."
-Now, it appears that he/she “knows” it.
-The next time he sees a man he may say “that man is brilliant.”
+For example, let’s take the word “brilliant.”
+A child may hear it once in a sentence, “the man is brilliant.”
+The child remembers the word “brilliant.”
+Now, it appears that he “knows” it.
+The next time he sees a man he may even say “that man is brilliant.”
 However, he said this sentence just because he saw a man, not necessarily because the man was smart.
-The child has the word in his vocabulary or lexicon but he is missing the complete definition.
+The child has the word in his vocabulary or lexicon but he is missing the complete word knowledge.

 Children with language disorders tend to have incomplete word knowledge.

-Semantics or word knowledge is the ability to take a word from our lexicon and be able to relate it to other concepts (compare/contrast), categorize, etc...
+Semantics or word knowledge is the ability to take a word from our lexicon and be able to relate it to other concepts (compare/contrast), categorize, pull background knowledge, etc...

 When considering learning vocabulary or teaching vocabulary to your child, this is where you should focus your energy.
-Simply knowing a word doesn't do a child much good if their semantic knowledge is incomplete.
+Knowing a word doesn’t do a child much good if their semantic knowledge is incomplete.

 Learning vocabulary is more than just knowing the definition of a word!

-Below is a visual that illustrates 4 key areas of a vocabulary word a child you aim to understand if the child is 5 years old or younger.
+Below is a visual that illustrates 4 key areas of a vocabulary word a child 5 years old or younger should know.

 Let’s do an example together: Zebra

-Below is a visual that illustrates 5 key areas of a vocabulary word PLUS 4 areas of how words relate to other words, Yikes!
+Below is a visual that illustrates the 5 key areas of a vocabulary word PLUS 4 areas of how words relate to other words.
 This is appropriate for children 5 years or older.